pyblosxom/pyblosxom/docs/source/writing_entries.rst

 Entry Parsers
 =============

-PyBlosxom supports only one format for entry files by default.
-This format is the same format that blosxom uses.
-The extension for this format is ``.txt``.
-The first line of the file is in plain text and forms the title of the entry.
-The second line through the end of the file is in HTML and is the body of the entry.
+PyBlosxom supports one format for entry files by default.
+This format is the same format that blosxom uses and is described in previous sections.

 A sample blog entry could look like this::